Date of Signing MoU, 5th June 2013

 CU- IGRSS (Clemson University - Institute for Global Road Safety and Security) and K-IGRSS (Kenyan - Institute for Global Road Safety and Security) will collaborate together with faculty in their respective curriculum and instruction departments, and with interdisciplinary CU-IGRISS to develop three program areas as:

 Road safety programs

-Road safety management: including curriculum for interdisciplinary road safety management including education, engineering, enforcement and emergency management services.
+Road safety management: including curriculum for interdisciplinary road safety management including education, engineering, enforcement, and emergency management services.
 Road safety curriculum that can be implemented in primary schools in Kenya.
-Curriculum and research agenda for the road user behavior.
+Curriculum and research agenda for road user behavior.

 college alcohol prevention program

 The program was designed and implemented to prevent or reduce the negative consequences of substance abuse and addictions with an emphasis on preventing driving under the influence of alcohol.